 Wotakoi: Love is Hard for Otaku is officially available on Amazon.

-For more Wotakoi: Love is Hard for Otaku posts, check out the show’s archive page!
+For all of my Wotakoi: Love is Hard for Otaku Episode Reviews, check out the show’s archive page!

 Consider supporting my blog via: